 Across all connections within a session, an initiator sees one "target image".
 All target identifying elements, such as LUN, are the same.
-In addition, a target sees one "initiator image" across all connections within a session.
-Initiator that identifying elements, such as the Initiator Task Tag, can be used to identify Tag are global across the same entity session regardless of the connection on which they are sent or received.
+A target also sees one "initiator image" across all connections within a session.
+Initiator identifying elements, such as the Initiator Task Tag are global across the session regardless of the connection on which they are sent or received.